rcoleworld/reddit-sentiment-analysis/README.md

 ```
 2. That was not good.
 ```
 These sentences are very similar (at least for a computer) yet have opposite meanings.
-A machine learning model has to learn the difference that the word “not” makes in sentences like this.
+A machine learning model has to learn the impact that the word “not” can make on a sentence.
 Let’s see if ours did:

 ```Python
 >>> c.classify_new_sentence("That was good")